mahw17/weather/README.md

 Scaffold a sample Anax installation `anax-site-develop` into the directory `weather`.

 ```
-$ anax create weather anax-site-develop
+$ anax create anax anax-site-develop
-$ cd weather
+$ cd anax
 ```

-Point your webserver to `weather/htdocs` and Anax should display a Home-page.
+Point your webserver to `anax/htdocs` and Anax should display a Home-page.